00Ganesh-Gaddhe00/LLD-3/js and DOM/event propogation/notes.md

+its the behavoiur of the event that are attached in the hirarchy of DOM element , its consist of two phases capurting and bubling

+by default its bubbling

 * the browser traverse from the root of the tree to the target element that the event happend to fill the properties or created obekect it traverse from root object to the target element, the object contains all these detials